← Back to ResourcesBreed Guides

 Pet insurance for Yorkies?

-Yes — reliably pays for itself.
-Liver shunt + dental + orthopedic risks combine to exceed lifetime premiums.
-Calgary $35–$55/month young healthy Yorkie.
+Yes.
+Reliably pays for itself.
+Liver shunt plus dental plus orthopedic risks combine to pass lifetime premiums.
+Calgary $35 to $55 a month for a young healthy Yorkie.

 Reverse sneezing vs tracheal collapse?

-Reverse sneezing: sudden 5–30 second snorting episodes, harmless, calm + stroke throat.
-Tracheal collapse: chronic dry honking cough on pulling/excitement, worsens, needs vet + harness immediately.
+Reverse sneezing: sudden 5 to 30 second snorting episodes, harmless.
+Calm and stroke the throat.
+Tracheal collapse: chronic dry honking cough on pulling or excitement.
+Worsens.
+Needs a vet and harness right away.
 Video the episode for your vet.

 Pancreatitis & food sensitivities?

 Yorkies are prone to both.
-Pancreatitis triggered by high-fat treats — emergency vet visit ($800–$3,000 Calgary).
+Pancreatitis is triggered by high-fat treats and is a vet emergency ($800 to $3,000 Calgary).
 Avoid bacon, fatty scraps, sudden diet changes.
-Transition food over 7–10 days.
+Transition food over 7 to 10 days.
 Limited-ingredient diets help sensitive Yorkies.

 Related Guide